Explore the Hidden Charm of Savannah’s River Street

 TRIPSWITHJAMES.COM IS A TRADEMARK OF CAREY ON CREATIVE, LLC.

-Some great films from the early 2000s feature known stars, great acting and storylines, excellent direction, and beautiful cinematography.
+Some great films from early 2000s that feature known stars, great acting and storylines, excellent direction, and beautiful cinematography.

 Are you looking for a couple of spy/thriller type movies that do not fit into the James Bond or Jason Borne genre.
 Maybe something that makes you think just a little before the action starts?
 Maybe something you did not see when the movie first came out but still is a really good movie?
-Well, I have a couple of great films from the early 2000’s that feature known stars, great acting and storylines, and excellent direction and beautiful cinematography.
+Well, I have two great films from the early 2000’s that feature known stars, great acting and storylines, and excellent direction and beautiful cinematography.

 First up is TRAITOR (2008) starring Don Cheadle and Guy Pierce.
 The movie is beautifully rendered by Director Jeffrey Nachmanoff, who also wrote the screenplay that is based on a story written by Steve Martin.
 Yes, Steve (Wild and Crazy Guy) Martin.